arielb0/scull_suite_backend/README.md

 The trade-off of DRF is add extra layer of abstraction over Django views.

 - **Nginx:** Offer high performance, scalability, without consume excessive resources.
-Is a good option to manage static files, caching them and apply SSL certificates.
+Is a good option to serve static files, caching them and apply SSL certificates.
 Allow future horizontal scaling with minimal configuration.
 Also has a great documentation.
 Other alternatives are Apache HTTP Server and Caddy/Lighttpd, but are heavier for concurrent connections and has smaller community for production grade Python applications.